VingardiumGloriosa/Cinema-XXX/README.md

 - making sure that all the data from the external sources would match our system's logic.

 -------------------------------------------------------------------------------------------------
-Section 3 - Patrik Selecky (GitHub username: Glória - VingardiumGloriosa)
+Section 3 - Patrik Selecky (GitHub username: MrBigRedButton)

 I mostly participated in:
 - setting up the CI/CD pipeline through jenkins